 "Now when Herod was dead, behold, an angel of the Lord appeared in a dream to Joseph in Egypt, saying, 'Arise, take the young Child and His mother, and go to the land of Israel, for those who sought the young Child's life are dead'" (Matthew 2:19-20).

-It is wonderful to review what angels can and will do in our lives.
+It is fascinating to consider what angels can and will do in our lives.
 But we need to remember our standard is the Word of God.
-Much that is going on in the name of angels in our world is not biblical, and we need to take care that we do not get caught in the web of the angel mania of our day.
-Whatever our experiences with angels may have been in the past, we need to check them against the following basic truths.
+Much that is going on in the name of angels in our world is not biblical, and we need to take care that we do not get caught in the web of popular opinion.
+As God's servants, angels would want us to understand four fundamental truths.

 Time magazine reports, "For those who choke too easily on God and his rules ... angels are the handy compromise, all fluff and meringue, kind, nonjudgmental.
 They are available to everyone, like aspirin."